Gravity-driven flux of particles through apertures

 In this Letter, we have revisited the mass flux of particles through apertures and demonstrated a minimal expression.
-Specifically, the flux is set by three ingredients: (i) an average velocity scale controlled by gravity and the aperture, (ii) a free-fall packing far from edges, or when $D \gg d$, and (iii) the confinement corrections that arise when $D$ is comparable to $d$.
+Specifically, the flux is set by three non-trivial ingredients: (i) an average velocity scale that approaches the classical form containing gravity and the aperture for $D \gg d$, (ii) a free-fall packing far from edges, or when $D \gg d$, and (iii) the confinement corrections that arise when $D$ is comparable to $d$.
 This framework can be extended to less ideal conditions — sharp-edged apertures, rough or angular grains, and cohesive interactions.
 Each case introduces additional heterogeneity through the relevant length scales.
 While the Froude-like framework remains broadly robust, these cases highlight how boundary conditions and material properties shape real granular discharge beyond the idealized geometry presented here.
 Our results reveal why hourglasses have been so reliable for centuries: their constancy reflects the universality of free fall, together with confinement-modulated packing.